Here are the top ten things to do in New Braunfels, plus where to eat.

 Krause’s Cafe

-While in Texas Hill Country, German food must be on the menu during your trip.
-Krause’s Biergarten and Cafe is a unique venue in the downtown area, offering several dining areas, some more family-friendly than the others (I would request the small cafe room in the back with kids, avoiding the much louder Biergarten).
+In Hill Country, German food must be on the menu.
+Krause’s Biergarten and Cafe is a unique venue in the downtown area, offering several dining areas, some more family-friendly than others.
+If you have kids with you, request the small cafe room in the back, avoiding the much louder Biergarten.

 2 Tarts Bakery